 Apart from that, the WF-1000XM3 pack active noise cancellation.
 The pair filters out most of the ambient noise, thus letting you enjoy your music without distraction.
 To improve the performance, Sony has added a pair of noise-canceling mics.

 On top of that, there's an option to enable the ambient sound mode.
 That will filter noise from the outside, whenever you need it.
 It comes in handy whenever you have to listen to important announcements on your daily commute or when you want to stay aware of your surroundings.

-Many users have praised the noise cancellation.
-However, some users have pointed out that the battery life reduces drastically with ANC.
+Many users have praised the noise cancellation feature.
+Naturally, the battery life reduces drastically with ANC.

 Unlike the Sony WF-1000XM3, the Bose SoundSport Free does not have Active Noise Cancellation.
 Though they fit well and manage to seal the ear canal (without being uncomfortable), ambient noise from the surroundings manages to creep in.

 When it comes to the audio output, the SoundSport Free has a clear sound and a pronounced bass.
 However, at times, especially in quiet rooms, the bass can feel a tad bloated.

 Bluetooth and Connectivity

 It's 2019, and it's only natural that these premium earphones have the support for Bluetooth 5.0.
 That eases the process of connecting these buds to your phone.
 Plus, there's the advantage of range.

 While everything looks great on paper, there have been some reports where either one of the buds loses connection to the other.
 And once it happens, then reconnecting them together proves to be a tad difficult.